andrew henderson menu

 Right off the bat, there are many reasons to establish non-residency in the Netherlands.

-The highly complicated tax system, paying taxes on worldwide income, high cost of living, keeping track of all the tax boxes, and the relevant tax rates – the list goes on.
-Not to mention Dutch taxes are some of the highest in the world.
+The highly complicated tax system, paying taxes on worldwide income, the high cost of living, keeping track of all the tax boxes and the relevant tax rates – the list goes on.
+Not to mention that Dutch taxes are some of the highest in the world.

 All that makes you wonder why not just live in a country where the tax regime is simple, the tax rates are low (or preferably zero), and the living conditions are similar, if not better.

-To avail full benefits of Dutch non-residency, you should considerably reduce or eliminate your Netherlands-based income and assets.
+To avail yourself of the full benefits of Dutch non-residency, you should reduce or eliminate your Netherlands-based income and assets considerably.
 The absence of Dutch income or assets may mean that you don’t need to file a tax return in the Netherlands at all.

 Why Establish Non-Residency in the Netherlands